 You have a couple of options.
 You can change the individual post settings by clicking on the audience selector next to the date or time on the post on the desktop version of Facebook.
 In the app, click the three little dots in the upper right-hand corner of the post to select “Edit Privacy.”

-But let’s say that post was Public and ALL of your recent posts have been public and you want to change them all – you do not have to change each one individually.
+But let’s say that post was Public and ALL of your recent posts have been public.
+However now, you want to change their privacy settings.
+Good news!
+You do not have to change each one individually.
 Facebook has an option in its Privacy Settings that will limit your past posts.
 There’s an easy-to-follow step-by-step guide in Facebook’s Help Center.

 In this second option, however, you cannot reverse this action.
-Individual post settings would have to be changed after changing all things from Public to whatever setting you have chosen.
+Individual post settings would have to be updated individually after changing all posts from their current settings to whatever new setting you have chosen.

-It’s almost important to note that through this second option, Facebook does not reverse settings that may have been applied to posts with stricter custom audiences.
+It’s also important to note that through this second option, Facebook cannot reverse settings on posts with custom audiences that are more strict.
 For example, if you have chosen an audience such as “Friends except Acquaintances,” the tool will not change that setting.

 Remember that when you post something as “Public,” Facebook really means public.
-If you’re complaining about something, such as work, even your co-workers who aren’t your friends can see it if your audience setting is Public.
+If you’re complaining about something, such as work, even your boss who isn’t in your friends list can see your post if your audience is set to Public.

 If you’re searching for a job, one of the first places human resources departments look for information about you is on social media.

-Remember that someone is always watching what you post.
-If you’re concerned about who is seeing your posts on Facebook, be sure to occasionally check your settings to make sure nothing has changed.
+Someone is always watching what you post.
+If you’re concerned about who is seeing your posts on Facebook, occasionally check your settings to make sure nothing has changed.

 Facebook has multiple other privacy settings, but as the New York Times article mentioned earlier says, “Reviewing the privacy settings of everything you have ever put on Facebook is probably best saved for a stormy weekend when you’re stuck at home.”